kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 ### Push an addon to your registry

+> Note: you need to upgrade your CLI to v1.5.0+ for this feature.

 Prepare your addon.
 We will create a new one named `sample-addon` here:

 ```shell